 Hashimoto’s disease is an autoimmune disorder that affects thyroid function.
 As with all autoimmune diseases, the body’s immune system attacks its own tissues in a case of mistaken identity.
 With Hashimoto’s, this overzealous immune response causes thyroid inflammation or thyroiditis.

-When you experience symptoms of Hashimoto’s flare-up, it’s likely that you are having an autoimmune flare.
+When you experience symptoms of Hashimoto’s flare-up, you’re likely having an autoimmune flare.
 This means that your immune system has gone into overdrive and is generating inflammation.

-Over time, the inflammatory process can damage the thyroid gland and impair thyroid function, eventually leading to hypothyroidism.
+Over time, the inflammatory process can damage the thyroid gland and impair thyroid function, eventually leading to thyroid issues like hypothyroidism.